 Are you going to go BIG????

-It’s so EASY to enter the Pattern GIVEAWAY!
+It’s so EASY – enter the MAKER of the MONTH Pattern GIVEAWAY!

-ALL you need to do is post a photo of a FUNKY FRIENDS FACTORY toy that you have made on the Funky Friends Factory Facebook Page .
+ALL you need to do is post a photo of a FUNKY FRIENDS FACTORY toy that you have made on the Funky Friends Factory Facebook Page HERE!

-At the end of each month I draw a winner and post the winner’s name on the Blog the following MONTH.
-I have an Album on Facebook for all the MAKEROFTHEMONTH winners.
-You can check it out HERE!
+Each month I draw a winner & post the winner’s name on the Blog the next MONTH.
+You can see an album on Facebook of previous MAKEROFTHEMONTH winners.

 *** You can send me your photos by email too!